cordeliafoo/wdi-project-4/README.md

 Pagination in Mongoose:
 - http://madhums.me/2012/08/20/pagination-using-mongoose-express-and-jade/

+### Further Developoments
+- More filters for the products
+- Finish the drag-and-drop feature for editing product images
+- Allow users to chat to admin should they need help using websockets.

 ## Acknowledgements:
 My truly amazing WDI9 classmates who have rendered help in all ways possible.
 Also thanks especially to Prima and Sharona for battling through the cloudinary direct upload with me; and also to Yisheng for patiently helping me troubleshoot through all my bugs.